Torlyers/Torlyers.github.io/_includes/posts/2019-01-30-ai-write-up-01/en.md

 One important thing is that the result of `RandomBinomial` is often small.
 So the max angular velocity/acceleration should be large enough because the target changes every frame, or the wander will be totally linear.
 For the same reason, the parameter `targetDistance` shouldn't be too larger than `targetRadius` in `DynamicWander`.

-`DynamicWander` is implemented by finding a random targetdelegated to `DynamicSeek`, which reminds me of making basic behaviors solid is pretty important.
+`DynamicWander` is implemented by finding a random targetdelegated to `DynamicSeek` and `DynamicAlign`, which reminds me of making basic behaviors solid is pretty important.

 #### Flocking